Generalized negligible morphisms and their tensor ideals: Questions

 \subsection{$a$-Function in the quantum and modular case}

-We expect an equality between the nullity and the $a$-function in the quantum case for $\ell$ large enough for all types.
+We expect an equality between the nullity and the $a$-function in the quantum case for $\ell$ large enough for all types (i.e. $N_k$ would correspond to the union of weight cells with $a$-value $\geq k$ for $\ell$ a large enough prime).
 There does not seem to be an accepted definition for the $a$-function in the modular case if the Kazhdan-Lusztig basis is replaced with the $p$-canonical basis.
 One might wonder if there is again a connection with the nullity.